codemonkey1972/starfinder-roll20-conditions/README.md

     "asleep":"You are sleeping and helpless.
 While asleep, you take a –10 penalty to Perception checks to notice anything.
 If you succeed at a Perception check to notice something despite the penalty, you automatically awaken.
 You are also awoken if you are slapped or wounded.
 An ally can wake you as a standard action.",

-If you wish to create other conditions, you will need to modify the
+If you wish to create other conditions, you will need to modify the conditions constant at the beginning of the script.

 =================================